lim147/CS1XA3/Assign3/README.md

 This assignment builds a math library in Haskell, which is composed of 7 modules providing different functionality for calculation:

 - `ExprType`
      - contains an expression data type that can encode addition, multiplication, exponentation, logarithm, trigonometry (sin, cos), variables and constants.
      - [ExprType doc](https://lim147.github.io/ExprType.html)

 - `UniverNumType`
      - contains a type class and instances for universal calculating operations.
      - [UniverNumType doc](https://lim147.github.io/UniverNumType.html)

 - `ExprDiff`
      - contains a type class and instances for differentiable expression, and could conduct evaluation, simplification, partial differentation over these expressions.
      - [ExprDiff doc](https://lim147.github.io/ExprDiff.html)

--` ExprVector`
+- `ExprVector`
      - contains a type class and instances for vector expressions, and could conduct certain evaluation, simplification over these expressions.
      - [ExprVector doc](https://lim147.github.io/ExprVector.html)

 - `ExprParser`
      - contains the parsers to parse a formatted string into an expression.
      - [ExprParser doc](https://lim147.github.io/ExprParser.html)

 - `ExprPretty`
      - contains the customer Show instance of expressions
      - [ExprPretty doc](https://lim147.github.io/ExprPretty.html)

--` ExprTest`
+- `ExprTest`
      - contains the test cases and quickCheck methods of the above 5 module.
      - [ExprTest doc](https://lim147.github.io/ExprTest.html)